Winter weather safety tips

 - Blankets

-What to do during the storm
+What to do during a winter storm

-After the storm
+After a winter storm